 Gnassingbe has won three more elections, in 2010, 2015 and 2020.
 All of the elections have been criticised by the opposition, who have alleged instances of widespread fraud.

 Constitutional changes in 2019 allowed President Gnassingbe to seek re-election and potentially stay in office until 2030 - an issue that sparked huge protests in 2017-18.

 Togo has a varied media landscape.
 However, press freedom depends on the political environment.

 During election campaigns media outlets come under pressure.
 "The state and political figures exert strong influence on how news is handled", says the NGO Reporters Without Borders (RSF).

 Some key events in Togo's history:

-15-17th centuries - Ewe clans from Nigeria and the Ane from Ghana and Ivory Coast settle in region already occupied by Kwa and Voltaic peoples.
-In the 1700s, however, the coastal areas are occupied by Danes.
+15-17th Centuries - Ewe clans from Nigeria and the Ane from Ghana and Ivory Coast settle in region already occupied by Kwa and Voltaic peoples.

-1992 - New constitution approved.
-In 1993 Eyadema dissolves government, sparking protests and fatal clashes with police.
-Thousands flee to neighbouring states.
-European Union breaks ties with government.
+1993 - President Eyadéma dissolves government, sparking protests and fatal clashes with police.
+Thousands flee to neighbouring countries.